replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/time.md

 ## Time Analyzer

-The `time` analyzer supports multiple outcomes, by either checking the `ntp` status, or the timezone.
+The `time` analyzer supports multiple outcomes, by checking either the `ntp` status or the timezone.
 For example:

 `ntp == unsynchronized+inactive`: System clock is not synchronized.<br/>
 `ntp == unsynchronized+active`: System clock not yet synchronized.<br/>
 `ntp == synchronized+active`: System clock is synchronized.<br/>
-`timezone != UTC`: Non UTC timezone.<br/>
+`timezone != UTC`: Timezone is not set to UTC.<br/>
 `timezone == UTC`: Timezone is set to UTC.

 ## Example